 Little Man Tate (1991).

 Jodie Foster plays Dede, Tate’s single mother.
 She struggles to balance both sides of her child and make the best choices for him.
-That is sure to hit close to home for any parent who has struggled with an advanced child.
+That will surely hit close to home for any parent who has struggled with an advanced child.

 Fiction.